She's Hearing Voices

 "She's Hearing Voices" is a song by Bloc Party that was first released on 7" vinyl by London-based independent label Trash Aesthetics in February 2004.
 It also appeared on their 2004 Bloc Party (EP).
 The song was later re-recorded for the band's 2005 debut album Silent Alarm, while "The Marshals Are Dead" was re-recorded and released on the 7" and DVD single versions of the "So Here We Are" single.

-The song is supposedly about "a paranoid schizophrenic", a friend of frontman Kele Okereke.
+The song is reportedly about "a paranoid schizophrenic", a friend of frontman Kele Okereke.